 That's interesting.
 So I'm curious, what have you seen developers viewed with Memento in the ecosystem?

-What kind of applications do you find?
+What kind of applications do you find with people?

+So, OK.
 Applications.
 Yeah.
 Yeah.
 So people are building all kinds of really interesting things on top of Memento.

 So we see a lot of gaming companies that love using Memento's publish and subscribe capability.

-So there's a blog on our website where somebody was able to build a something that required 3.75 million subscribers in an afternoon.
+So there's a blog on our website where somebody was able to build something that required 3.75 million subscribers in an afternoon.

 And the really cool thing about Memento versus some of the other PubSub systems is that it's got the HTTP web server kind of baked in.